ArchiLabs Logo

 Multi-turn refinement: You can have a back-and-forth dialog to refine an image.
 For example, an architect might start by asking for a rendering of a “modern two-story house with a glass facade”.
 After seeing the initial output, they could say “make it at sunset with interior lights on” or “add some trees in the front yard,” and ChatGPT will update the image accordingly.
 GPT-4o maintains consistency across these iterations, making it easy to hone in on exactly the look you want (OpenAI Releases Improved Image Generation in GPT-4o - InfoQ).

-Contextual awareness: Because it’s the same AI handling your Revit questions and the image generation, it can use context from the conversation.
-You might have discussed your design intent or site constraints with ChatGPT already – it can factor those into the images it creates.
-If you upload a sketch or a Revit view capture, the AI can transform that input while accurately preserving details and following your instructions (OpenAI Releases Improved Image Generation in GPT-4o - InfoQ).
+Contextual awareness: Because it's the same AI handling your design questions and the image generation, it can use context from the conversation.
+You might have discussed your design intent or site constraints with ChatGPT earlier – it will remember that when generating images, accurately preserving details and following your instructions (OpenAI Releases Improved Image Generation in GPT-4o - InfoQ).

 Photorealistic and precise outputs: OpenAI notes that GPT-4o’s generator is capable of precise, accurate, photorealistic outputs (Introducing 4o Image Generation | OpenAI).
 It’s particularly good at things that often trouble image AIs, like rendering readable text within images or adhering to specific architectural styles described in the prompt.
 For architects, this means more reliable results – e.g. building signs won’t turn out gibberish, and design features you specify will be shown correctly.